-In our research, we have discovered that flavins and flavoproteins, both in their natural and synthetic forms, possess the ability to photocatalyze the conversion of Pt(IV) anticancer prodrugs into clinically approved Pt(II) drugs in the presence of electron donors.15-20 Unlike conventional catalysis, where metal complexes typically act as catalysts, in these reactions, they serve as substrates.21 Flavin reactivity towards Pt(IV) complexes demonstrates remarkable selectivity and efficiency, particularly in terms of turnover number and frequency.
+In our research, we have discovered that flavins and flavoproteins, both in their natural and synthetic forms, possess the ability to photocatalyze the conversion of Pt(IV) anticancer prodrugs into clinically approved Pt(II) drugs in the presence of electron donors. ^{15-20} Unlike conventional catalysis, where metal complexes typically act as catalysts, in these reactions, they serve as substrates.
+21 Flavin reactivity towards Pt(IV) complexes demonstrates remarkable selectivity and efficiency, particularly in terms of turnover number and frequency.
 Such factors are crucial for catalysis-based therapies to ensure timely substrate transformation and mitigate clearance or off-target effects.
-Besides, employing light activation and excited-state chemistry offers an unparalleled means to enhance reaction rates.19
+Besides, employing light activation and excited-state chemistry offers an unparalleled means to enhance reaction rates.
+19

 A limitation of flavin-catalyzed activation of Pt(IV) prodrugs is the necessity for blue light sources for photoirradiation.20 The absorption profile of flavins restricts the wavelength range, which is suboptimal for tissue penetration.
-Therefore, it is desirable to shift the excitation wavelength of the catalyst towards the red and near-infrared range, within the therapeutic window of the visible spectrum.8
+Therefore, it is desirable to shift the excitation wavelength of the catalyst towards the red and near-infrared range, within the therapeutic window of the visible spectrum, which offers greater tissue penetration and reduced damage to cellular components.8